sijms/go-ora/README.md

 >   * int64 / float64 and their equivalent
 >   * string
 >   * time.Time
->   * any time that support Valuer interface
+>   * any type that support Valuer interface
 >   * NVarChar
 >   * TimeStamp
 >   * TimeStampTZ